 How to get rid of mice in homes and businessesGet a quote

 In order to get rid of mice effectively, you must first identify the underlying issue, otherwise they will return in the near future.
 The solution is two-fold: take care of your current mice problem, and stop more mice from returning in the future with mouse proofing.

 The very best form of mouse control is preventing them from entering your property in the first place.
 To get the most effective long-term results, the best solution is to keep them out by blocking all entry points to your property, both internal and external.

 Tackling mice by baiting in these areas is a much safer form of pest control.
 The reason being that harmful baits remain out of reach of children and pets.
 Mice can also travel to other areas of the home.
 To exterminate mice, our professional mouse exterminators will decide what other areas need treating.
-That being said, we avoid placing bait at living space level and strongly recommend not to have bait placed at bedroom level even if you found droppings there.
+That being said, we avoid placing bait in living spaces and strongly recommend not having bait placed in bedrooms – even if you’ve found droppings there.

 Mouse proofing with a one-year guarantee